-Use the following instructions to determine where to enter the Code B1 amount:
+Use the following instructions to determine where to enter the Code B1 amount.

-- 1. If you have a loss from a passive activity in box 9, Code B1, and you meet all of the following conditions, enter the loss on Schedule E (Form 1040), Part II, column (f): - a.
+- 1. If you have a loss from a passive activity in box 9, Code B1, and you meet all of the following conditions, enter the loss on Schedule E (Form 1040), line 28, column (f). - a.
 You actively participated in the partnership rental real estate activities.
 See Special allowance for rental real estate activities on page 4. - b.
-Rental real estate activities with active participation were your only passive activities. - c.
-You have no prior year unallowed losses from these activities. - d.
+Rental real estate activities with active participation were your only passive activities.

+c.
+You have no prior year unallowed losses from these activities.

+- d.
 Your total loss from the rental real estate activities was not more than \$25,000 (not more than \$12,500 if married filing separately and you lived apart from your spouse all year). - e.
 If you are a married person filing separately, you lived apart from your spouse all year. - f.
 You have no current or prior year unallowed credits from a passive activity. - g.
 Your modified adjusted gross income was not more than \$100,000 (not more than \$50,000 if married filing separately and you lived apart from your spouse all year). - 2.
-If you have a loss from a passive activity in box 9 and you do not meet all the conditions in 1 above, report the loss following the Instructions for Form 8582 to figure how much of the loss you can report on Schedule E (Form 1040), Part II, column (f).
-However, if the publicly traded partnership box is checked, report the loss following the rules for Publicly traded partnerships starting on page 4. - 3.
-If you were a real estate professional and you materially participated in the activity, report box 9 income (loss) on Schedule E (Form 1040), Part II, column (h) or (j). - 4.
-If you have income from a passive activity in box 9, Code B1, enter the income on Schedule E, Part II, column (g).
-However, if the publicly traded partnership box is checked, report the income following the rules for Publicly traded partnerships starting on page 4.
+If you have a loss from a passive activity in box 9 and you do not meet all the conditions in 1 above, report the loss following the Instructions for Form 8582 to figure how much of the loss you can report on Schedule E (Form 1040), line

+28, column (f).
+However, if the publicly traded partnership box is checked, report the loss following the rules for Publicly traded partnerships on page 5.

+3. If you were a real estate professional and you materially participated in the activity, report box 9 income (loss) on Schedule E (Form 1040), line 28, column (h) or (j).

+4. If you have income from a passive activity in box 9, Code B1, enter the income on Schedule E (Form 1040), line 28, column (g).
+However, if the publicly traded partnership box is checked, report the income following the rules for Publicly traded partnerships on page 5.

 Code B2.
 General partner's net capital gain (loss) from rental real estate activities (for the entire year).
 The net capital gain (loss) from a rental real estate activity is a passive activity amount unless you were a real estate professional (defined on page 3) and you materially participated in the activity.
 If the amount is either (a) a loss that is not from a passive activity or (b) a gain, report it on Schedule D (Form 1040), line 12, column (f).
 If the amount is a loss from a passive activity, report it following the Instructions for Form 8582 to figure how much of the loss can be reported on Schedule D, line 12, column (f).
-However, if the publicly traded partnership box is checked, report the loss following the rules for Publicly traded partnerships starting on page 4.
-Code B3.
-General partner's post-May 5, 2003, net capital gain (loss) from rental real estate.
-Report this amount on Schedule D, line 12, column (g).
-If a loss is reported, follow the Instructions for Form 8582, to figure how much of the loss can be reported on Schedule D.
+However, if the publicly traded partnership box is checked, report the loss following the rules for Publicly traded partnerships on page 5.